 I am happy to provide my personal perspective on the potential of sales organizations, processes and technology to supercharge business activity in 2017.
 The sales processes of organizations – whether they involve digital commerce or direct or indirect physical selling – should be part of continuous optimization efforts to reach maximum results.
 To do this, the people leading and running sales processes must be able to use technology that supports their responsibilities and analyzes the crucial information coming into the business.
 For almost 15 years, we have advocated for sales applications and tools that are necessary to optimize sales effectiveness and improve the outcomes of their sales efforts.
 The available portfolio is much larger than sales force automation (SFA) and involves more than the continued use of CRM, which has clear limits in its ability to manage customer relationships.
 The applications on offer include many facets of sales: coaching, compensation management, contract management, configure price quote (CPQ), forecasting, quota and territory management, planning and optimization, pricing and revenue optimization, and target or market intelligence.
 New applications designed for sales also enable digital effectiveness that can transform organizations.
 Let me provide my perspective on six topics that are shaping the way sales can and should operate in 2017, and which are part of our sales research agenda for the year.

-Topics: Big Data, Sales, Machine Learning, Mobile Technology, cloud computing, Product Information Management, Sales Performance Management, analytics, digital technology, Billing and Recurring Revenue, Digital Commerce, Operations & Supply Chain, Sales and Operations Planning, Machine Learning and Cognitive Computing, Sales Enablement and Execution, Collaboration for Business
+Topics: Big Data, Sales, Machine Learning, Mobile Technology, Office of Finance, Analytics, Cloud Computing, Collaboration, Product Information Management, Sales Performance Management, Digital Technology, Digital Commerce, Operations & Supply Chain, Sales and Operations Planning, Machine Learning and Cognitive Computing, Sales Enablement and Execution

 IBM Watson blends existing and innovative technology into a new approach called cognitive computing.
 At the simplest operational level it is technology for asking natural language-based questions, getting answers and support appropriate action to be taken or provide information to make more informed decisions.
 The technology relies on massive processing power to yield probabilistic responses to user questions using sophisticated analytical algorithms.
 A cognitive system like Watson accesses structured and unstructured information within an associated knowledge base to return responses that are not simply data but contextualized information that can inform users’ actions and guide their decisions.
 This is a gigantic leap beyond human decision-making using experience based on random sources from the industry and internal sets of reports and data.

-Topics: Big Data, Machine Learning, Operational Performance Management (OPM), Business Analytics, IBM, Business Intelligence (BI), Business Performance Management (BPM), Cognitive Computing, Customer Performance Management (CPM), Expert System, Financial Performance Management (FPM), IBM Watson, Information Management (IM), IT Performance Management (ITPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM)
+Topics: Big Data, Machine Learning, Operational Performance Management (OPM), Business Analytics, Business Intelligence, IBM, Business Performance Management (BPM), Cognitive Computing, Customer Performance Management (CPM), Expert Systems, Financial Performance Management (FPM), IBM Watson, Information Management (IM), IT Performance Management (ITPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM)